-Being undecided about which route to take is a fairly common problem and the FastTomato or UKCourseFinder websites can help provide a valuable focus.
-Both websites give you the opportunity to complete a few quick and easy questionnaires, they then use your responses to guide you to possible course and career choices.
+Being undecided about which route to take is a fairly common problem and the www.UKCourseFinder.com website can help provide a valuable focus.
+This website gives you the opportunity to complete a few quick and easy questionnaires, and will use your responses to guide you to possible course and career choices.
 These choices are provided having taken into account your interests and educational achievements.
-You can print a full personal report and both websites save all your information so you can access it later.
-FastTomato also offers detailed case studies providing you with useful information on what a career in the suggested field actually entails.
-You can alternatively find out if a career is possible by trying different combinations of subjects.
+You can print a full personal report and it will save all your information so you can access it later.